 In the Horizon 7 environment, each client has to wait for two minutes to connect to the desktop, which is in a suspended state.

-When you delploy a large number of instant-clone desktop pools, some VMs fail because of domain trust errors.
+When you deploy a large number of instant-clone desktop pools, some virtual machines fail because of domain trust errors.

 The known issues are grouped as follows: